 - Always be answering the "why?" questions that inevitably arise.
 Always explain why you make the decisions you do while you solve the problem.

-We know, better than anyone, that system design interviews can be both exciting and nerve-wracking.
-While you're undoubtedly brushing up on your system design skills, that's not all you can be doing to prepare for your next interview.
-If you feel like you can use a little help or could use a helping hand when it comes to interviewing prep, check out Exponent!
-Whether you want to review our company-specific interview guides, interview prep courses, interview coaching, or have access to our community of tech insiders and like-minded job seekers, Exponent has just what you need to ace your tech interview.
+System design interviews can be both exciting and nerve-wracking.
+If you're looking for a review of system design concepts or a chance to practice you skills, check out Exponent!
+Review our company-specific interview guides, interview prep courses, or sign up for coaching.
+You'll also get access to a dynamic community of tech insiders and like-minded job seekers - everything you need to ace the interview.
 So what's the hold-up?
 Sign up with Exponent today!